matiaspaavilainen/RealConstellations/README.md

 # RealConstellations

-A project to visualize how constellations actually look, given the stars that are part of constellations are not at the same distance from Earth.
-This means that what we see is just the projection.
+A project to visualize how constellations actually look.
+As the stars that are part of constellations are not at the same distance from Earth, we only see the flat projection.

 ## Proof of concept